There are ways to boost energy (calories) and protein in everyday foods or drinks to help with weight loss due to cancer or its treatment.

 - Add toppings like cheddar or full fat cream cheese and baked beans, kippers or scrambled eggs with extra butter on toast.

-- Keep snacks like nuts, pasteurised cheese, fresh and dried fruit, biscuits, crackers, yoghurts or fromage frais handy to nibble at.
+- Keep snacks like samosas, bhajis, pork pies, sausage rolls, scotch eggs, cocktail sausages, nuts, pasteurised cheese, fresh and dried fruit, biscuits, crackers, dairy or dairy alternative yoghurts and fromage frais handy to nibble at.

 - Make sure you buy full fat fromage frais and yoghurt.

-- Add a dessertspoon of mayonnaise to sandwich fillings such as hard boiled egg or tuna.
+- Add a dessertspoon of mayonnaise to sandwich fillings such as hard boiled eggs or tinned fish.

 - Snack on quiche, hard boiled eggs or chicken pieces dipped into mayonnaise.